TechieeGeeeks/PayRoll_Protocol/Readme.md

 ## Overview

-Payroll Protocol integrates **BICONOMY AA SDK, BASE, and INCO FHEVM** to enhance user experience while confidentially distributing money.
+Payroll Protocol integrates **BICONOMY AA SDK, BASE or Polygon and INCO FHEVM** to enhance user experience while confidentially distributing money.

 INCO FHEVM provides hidden states to store encrypted addresses that hold encrypted amounts on the INCO network, ensuring that all **transactions are secure and confidential**.
 This integration guarantees that money distribution details and recipient information remain confidential.
-It uses **modified Hyperlane infrastructure** to bridge these state values from BASE to INCO and vice versa.
+It uses **modified Hyperlane infrastructure** to bridge these state values from BASE or Polygon to INCO and vice versa.

 ## Key Features